classgraph/classgraph/classgraph-classpath/README.md

 }
 ```

+`classpath.getVfs()` is the same `Vfs` that the jarfiles' manifests were read through while the
+classpath was being found, so the jarfiles are still open and their central directories have already
+been parsed -- opening a `new Vfs()` here instead would read every one of them a second time.
+It is
+closed by `classpath.close()`, along with every root and entry it handed out, so do not let those
+escape the `try` block.

 A classpath entry can also be a URL for something that is not a local file, and `vfs.open` will
-throw `IOException` for one of those unless its scheme is allowed with `vfs.enableURLScheme("https")`.
+throw `IOException` for one of those unless its scheme is allowed.
+Call
+`new ClasspathFinder().enableURLScheme("https")` before `find()`, rather than configuring the `Vfs`
+afterwards, so that the setting is in place while the classpath is being found.

 ### List the modules